-- 1.8.
-To implement strategies and decisions of the upper level Natural Disaster Preparedness Committees. - 1.9.
-To identify the coastal area, Midland Area and Inland Area in the township and to supervise the construction of school cum shelter, RC, Brick Nogging, etc. - 1.10.
-To supervise the school construction to build the cyclone resistant building with the plinth levels, junctions, joints, beams identified by the department. - 1.11.
-To conduct trainings in the township on preparedness, response, relief and resettlement. - 1.12.
-To identify and designate in advance the Escaped Areas in the village/ward enable to evacuate when the disaster happens, - 1.13.
-To identify in advance the important documents of the Township Office and schools (such as School Resignation Certificates, (Ka) List, (Kha) List, Cash Book, Cheques, Bank Passbooks, Books of staff) as Priority (1),(2) and (3). - 1.14.
-To asset the plants, buildings, trees, etc which can cause the danger and draw the map and post it in the Township Office and schools. - 6.
-Issuance of alert and warning: As soon as the warning of disaster from media or from authorities reach, to inform the Class Teacher calmly and arrange in advance the loss of human, building, furniture and important documents as less as possible - 7.
-During disaster: To evacuate from risky buildings to safer place during severe storms, earthquakes and floods happen.
-To prevent from unlawful persons taking the school children away pretending to be their guardians, to protect the children to get back to their parents.
+- (aa) To implement the Disaster Preparedness Plan according to the strategies and decisions of the upper level Natural Disaster Preparedness Committees. - (bb) To identify the coastal area, Midland Area and Inland Area in the township and to supervise the construction of school cum shelter, RC, Brick Nogging, etc. - (cc) To supervise the school construction to be the cyclone resistant building with the plinth levels, junctions, joints, beams identified according to the building codes approved by the department. - (dd) To conduct trainings in the township on preparedness, response, relief and resettlement. - (ee) To identify and designate in advance the Safe Areas in the village/ward enable to evacuate when the disaster happens, - (ff) To identify in advance the important documents of the Township Office and schools (such as School Transfer Certificates (TC), (Ka) List, (Kha) List, Cash Book, Cheques, Bank Passbooks, Service Books) as Priority (1),(2) and (3). - (gg) To asset the plants, buildings, trees, etc which can cause the danger and draw the map and display it in the Township Office and schools. - 2.
+Issuance of alert and warning :

+As soon as the warning of disaster from media or from authorities received, inform the Class Teacher calmly and arrange in advance to avoid the loss of human, building, furniture and important documents.